 Criteria for referral for lung transplantation include:

-Progressive disease, despite maximal treatment including medication, pulmonary rehabilitation, and oxygen therapy.
+Clinical deterioration despite maximal treatment including medication, pulmonary rehabilitation, oxygen therapy, and, as appropriate, nocturnal noninvasive positive pressure ventilation

-Patient is not a candidate for endoscopic or surgical lung volume reduction surgery (LVRS).
-Simultaneous referral of patients with COPD for both lung transplant and LVRS evaluation is appropriate.
+For a patient who is a candidate for bronchoscopic or surgical lung volume reduction (LVR), simultaneous referral for both lung transplant and LVR evaluation is appropriate.

-For some patients with very advanced end-stage COPD, palliative care and hospice admission should be considered.
+Palliative therapies to improve symptoms of dyspnea, offer nutritional support, address anxiety and depression, and reduce fatigue may benefit patients with COPD who experience these despite optimal medical therapy.
+End-of-life care and hospice admission should be considered for patients with very advanced disease.
 Patient and family should be well educated about the process, and it is suggested that discussions should be held early in the course of the disease before acute respiratory failure develops.
+Opioid analgesics, fans, neuromuscular electrical stimulation, and chest wall vibration can relieve dyspnea.
 One study has suggested that low doses of an opioid analgesic and a benzodiazepine are safe and are not associated with increased hospital admissions or mortality.
+Another study found that regular, low-dose, oral sustained-release morphine for 4 weeks improved disease-specific health status in patients with COPD and refractory breathlessness.

 One Cochrane review concluded that there is no evidence for or against benzodiazepines for the relief of breathlessness in people with advanced cancer and COPD.